Profi: Romania

 Louis Delhaize Group opened first discount supermarket in Romania on 29 June 2000, in Timișoara, Banat, southwestern Romania.
 The network was developed in the northwestern part of the country.

 The 67 discount supermarkets operated in Romania were bought in 2009 and further developed into a nationwide supermarket chain by Polish Enterprise Fund VI (PEF VI), a private equity fund administered by Enterprise Investors (EI).

 Since 2010, the chain began a rapid growth nationwide.
 In 2013, the chain opened the first convenience stores under the brand Profi City.
 In the rural areas were opened supermarkets and from 2015 local shops under the brand Profi Loco.
 At the end of 2016, before the sale, the network reached 500 locations.

 In November 2016, Profi was bought by the investing group MEP Retail Investments, part of the Mid Europa Partners, for €533 million.
 Profi network reached 1000 locations on May 17, 2019.

 In 2022, Profi reached 1600 stores, of which 800 in Agent management.

+On October 30 2023, Ahold Delhaize reached an agreement with Mid Europa Partners to purchase the Profi stores for €1.3 billion.